thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

   :math:`\Delta\, t_{2}`, :math:`t_{e}-t` and :math:`\Delta\,
-  t_{\textrm{max}}` if the maximal time increment :math:`\Delta\, t_{\textrm{max}}` has been defined (see the :param:`maximalTimeIncrement`).
+  t_{\textrm{max}}` if the maximal time increment :math:`\Delta\, t_{\textrm{max}}` has been defined (see the :param:`MaximalTimeIncrement`).
 - if :math:`\Delta\, t_{3}` is greater :math:`\Delta\,t_{(p)}` and if
-  the :param:`limitTimeIncrementIncrease` parameter is `true`, :math:`\Delta\, t_{3}` is limited by :math:`\alpha_{\textrm{i}}\,\Delta\,t_{(p)}` where
+  the :param:`LimitTimeIncrementIncrease` parameter is `true`, :math:`\Delta\, t_{3}` is limited by :math:`\alpha_{\textrm{i}}\,\Delta\,t_{(p)}` where
-  :math:`\alpha_{\textrm{i}}` is the value of the :param:`maximalTimeIncrementRelativeIncrease` parameter.
+  :math:`\alpha_{\textrm{i}}` is the value of the :param:`MaximalTimeIncrementRelativeIncrease` parameter.
 - if :math:`\Delta\, t_{3}` is lower :math:`\Delta\,t_{(p)}` and if the
-  :param:`limitTimeIncrementDecrease` parameter is `true`, :math:`\Delta\, t_{3}` is limited by
+  :param:`LimitTimeIncrementDecrease` parameter is `true`, :math:`\Delta\, t_{3}` is limited by
   :math:`\alpha_{\textrm{d}}\,\Delta\,t_{(p)}` where
-  :math:`\alpha_{\textrm{i}}` is the value of the :param:`maximalTimeIncrementRelativeDecrease` parameter.
+  :math:`\alpha_{\textrm{i}}` is the value of the :param:`MaximalTimeIncrementRelativeDecrease` parameter.
 - if :math:`\Delta\, t_{3}` is lower than :math:`\Delta\,
   t_{\textrm{min}}`, the simulation is stopped.

-The time increment :math:`\Delta\, t_{3}` can be balanced to avoid the small time steps at the end of the time step (see the :param:`balanceTimeIncrement` and :param:`timeIncrementBalancer` parameters).
+The time increment :math:`\Delta\, t_{3}` can be balanced to avoid the small time steps at the end of the time step (see the :param:`BalanceTimeIncrement` and :param:`TimeIncrementBalancer` parameters).

 Determining the next time increment in case of convergence failure